junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 They finished off the remains of the blasted Leviathans.
 Dean changes his strategies.
 He ventures farther, hunting more creatures and monsters on his own.
 Be it vampires or werewolves or wendigos or whatever they are, he just gulps them down, feeling the raw energy of their existence filling his inside, then goes back to the nest he manages to make out of a natural shelter and take Cas to, and feeds him mouth-to-mouth.
 Life-force energy flows with all body parts and blood is the best medium -- he'll have to write that down in his hunting journal somewhere.

-Dean doesn't dare to go too far away or leave Cas alone unconscious for too long, so the trips are cutting short and trivial.
+Dean doesn't dare to go too far away or leave Cas alone unconscious for too long, so the trips are cut short and trivial.
 It's tiring, but Dean manages it.

 The biggest question is why Cas is still not waking up.